Cuba’s must-dos by solo traveller Philippa Baines

 Santiago de Cuba is a busy city on the east coast of Cuba.
 It has great music at Casa de la Trova and the sunset view from the rooftop of Casa Granda Hotel is beautiful.
 It’s very busy, I asked to take a photo of a local and she agreed only to save my life by warning me I was about to get run over by a car.
 (My fault really should have been paying attention!)
 It’s a great place to just stopover on your way further east to Baracoa after the Sierra Maestra.

 Wild Card: On the road to Baracoa from Guantanamo

 Possibly my favourite experience of the whole trip, lunch and swimming at El Chino’s place on the long drive to Guantanamo is like arriving in paradise.
 El Chino’s is tiny restaurant with a virtually private beach serving up fresh fish, lobster and prawns.
 The sea is turquoise blue, the sand white and clean, with a lovely breeze to cool you down.
 The restaurant is not well marked and is not particularly official so hard to find but rest assured Andy & The Flash Pack guide will get you there!

-Want to travel solo to Cuba with The Flash Pack?
-Join us on our epic group tour and experience, a classic car tour of Havana, wild water swimming in Trinidad, Flamenco dancing in Camaguey, trekking in the Sierra Maestra Mountains, cooking class in Baracoa and a lot more!
+Want to travel solo to Cuba with Flash Pack?
+Join us for a classic car tour of Havana, trekking in the Sierra Maestra Mountains, cooking class in Baracoa and lots more